tusharmath/qio/GETTING_STARTED.md

 Fork utlizies the three type params viz `R`, `E` & `A` as follows —

-- `R` Is the first param and is used to inject the environement to the IO.
+- `R` Is the first param and is used to inject the environment to the IO.
 - `E` Is used in the `onError` callback to handle exceptions in a type-safe manner.
 - `A` Is used in the `onSuccess` callback to handle the resolved values, also in a type-safe manner.